syncfusion-content/maui-docs/MAUI/Parallax-View/Getting-started.md

 ## Register the handler

-Syncfusion.Maui.Core nuget is a dependent package for all Syncfusion controls of .NET MAUI.
+Syncfusion.Maui.Core Nuget is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight C# %}

-    using Microsoft.Maui;
-    using Microsoft.Maui.Hosting;
-    using Microsoft.Maui.Controls.Compatibility;
-    using Microsoft.Maui.Controls.Hosting;
-    using Microsoft.Maui.Controls.Xaml;
+    using Microsoft.Extensions.Logging;
     using Syncfusion.Maui.Core.Hosting;

     namespace ParallaxView_GettingStarted